ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 The beacon chain shufflings are designed to provide a minimum of 1 epoch lookahead on the validator's upcoming committee assignments for attesting dictated by the shuffling and slot.
 Note that this lookahead does not apply to proposing, which must be checked during the epoch in question.

 `get_committee_assignment` should be called at the start of each epoch to get the assignment for the next epoch (`current_epoch + 1`).
-A validator should plan for future assignments by noting at which future slot they will have to attest and also which shard they should begin syncing (in Phase 1+).
+A validator should plan for future assignments by noting at which future slot they will have to attest.

 Specifically, a validator should call `get_committee_assignment(state, next_epoch, validator_index)` when checking for next epoch assignments.